home-assistant/home-assistant.io/source/_integrations/nordpool.markdown

 The {% term integration %} provides the public market prices displayed on the [Nord Pool Auction page](https://data.nordpoolgroup.com/auction/day-ahead/prices).

 Most European energy is traded via the Nord Pool Group marketplace.
 If your energy provider doesn't have a dedicated Home Assistant integration and you have a spot-price-based contract, you can use the **Nord Pool** {% term integration %}.
-This integration provides spot prices for your selected market, which you can, as example, use in a {% term template %} to calculate prices for your [energy dashboard](#energy-dashboard).
+This integration provides spot prices for your selected market, which you can, as an example, use in a {% term template %} to calculate prices for your [energy dashboard](#energy-dashboard).

 {% include integrations/config_flow.md %}

-## Configuration fields

 {% configuration_basic %}
 Areas: